Münchhausen am Christenberg: Location

-West of the community lies the Rothaargebirge, a low mountain range.
+West of the municipality lies the Rothaargebirge, a low mountain range.
 The municipal area is bounded on the east by the Burgwald, another low mountain range.
-The constituent communities of Münchhausen and Simtshausen lie in the Wetschaft valley.
+The constituent municipalities of Münchhausen and Simtshausen lie in the Wetschaft valley.
 Wollmar lies on the like-named river Wollmar, which empties into the Wetschaft in Münchhausen.
-Through the constituent communities of Oberasphe and Niederasphe flows the river Asphe.
+Through the constituent municipalities of Oberasphe and Niederasphe flows the river Asphe.

-Neighbouring communities
+Neighbouring municipalities

 Münchhausen's neighbours are Burgwald, Rosenthal, Wetter, Biedenkopf and Battenberg.